Sally Lindsay: Early life and career beginnings

-Lindsay was born in Stockport, England.
+Lindsay was born in Saint Mary's Hospital, Manchester living in Burnage she attended a pre-school playgroup with Liam Gallagher before her family moved to Stockport.
 Her first television appearance was at the age of seven on Top of the Pops when her school choir, the St Winifred's School Choir, released There's No One Quite Like Grandma, which reached number one on the UK Singles chart in 1980.

-Lindsay attended St. Winifred's Primary School in Heaton Mersey, Stockport until 1984 when she attended St Anne's RC High School in Heaton Chapel, Stockport.
+Lindsay attended St. Winifred's Primary School in Heaton Mersey, Stockport until 1984 when she attended St Anne's RC High School in Heaton Chapel, Stockport, by this time, her family were living in a nightclub, which both her parents managed.
 Lindsay studied English at the University of Hull and had aspirations of becoming a journalist.
 However, she was cast in a play and enjoyed the experience, and then studied at North Cheshire Theatre School before dabbling in stand-up comedy.

 When she was 24, she met and became friends with comedian Peter Kay.
 Subsequently they appeared together in Phoenix Nights and in the video for the Comic Relief single "(Is This the Way to) Amarillo."

 In 2000 she appeared in an episode of The Royle Family, playing Twiggy's girlfriend Michelle.